Why ESG is important now and why does it matter to HR?

 According to Forbes, ethnically diverse companies are 35% more likely to outperform, while companies that are gender diverse are 15% more likely to outperform.

-In 2023, ESG is expected to continue to shape HR and beyond as more companies prioritize sustainability and social ESG in their operations and decision-making.
+ESG is expected to continue to shape HR in 2023 and beyond as more companies prioritize sustainability and social responsibility in their operations and decision-making.
 This will likely lead to changes in HR policies and practices such as:

-- Identifying areas where the company can improve its equity, and dei strategy which can be used to guide recruitment and hiring strategies.
+- Identifying areas where the company can improve its diversity, equity, and inclusion efforts, which can be used to guide recruitment and hiring strategies.

 - Measuring the engagement and motivation of employees, which can be used to support retention and development strategies.